bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 sudo apt install postgresql-client-12 postgresql-common

-If it asks you if you want to install them, please tell it “Y”.
+If it asks you if you want to install them, please tell it “Y ".

 Test that it installed by typing `psql --version`.
 You should see it print out information about the version of the installed tools.
 If it tells you that it can’t find the command, try these instructions over.